BW PolyureaProtective CoatingsContact

 BW6-9528 hand-applied main waterproofing membrane for tank and swimming pool waterproofing system

-Forms the main hand-applied membrane.
+BW6-9528 builds the main hand-applied waterproofing membrane.

 BW0-8029 protective topcoat over hand-applied tank and pool waterproofing membrane for pool water exposure review

-Protects the exposed membrane surface.
+BW0-8029 protects the exposed membrane surface.

 How This System Helps Reduce Tank and Pool Waterproofing Risks